conejog/silferbots/README.md

 # Silfer Bots set custom field value
-Function to set silfer bots customfields using PHP.
+Function to set silfer bots custom fields values using PHP.

 ## How to Use